 The organization provides uniform care of patients in different settings.
 The different settings include care provided in outpatient units, various categories of wards, procedure rooms and operation theatre.
 When similar care is provided in these different settings, care delivery is uniform.
-Policies, procedures, applicable laws and regulations guide emergency and ambulance services, cardio-pulmonary resuscitation.
+Policies, procedures, applicable laws and regulations guide emergency and ambulance services, care of patients in the high dependency units.